until 1654, the Erie (Nation du Chat) lived near Lake Erie and north of the Ohio/Allegheny River

 Source: John Carter Brown Library at Brown University, A New Map of the English Plantations in America (from the Blathwayt Atlas, 1673)

 At the same time, the Puritan leaders invoked the terms of the 1646 treaty that had ended the Third Anglo-Powhatan War.
-They required the Pamunkey, the main tributary tribe from Opechancanough's former paramount chiefdom, to supply warriors in case there was a need to fight the Rickahocans.
-The Pamunkey probably viewed the Rickahocans as a threat as well, rivals for control of trade with the English.
+That treaty required the Pamunkey, the main tributary tribe from Opechancanough's former paramount chiefdom, to supply warriors in case there was a need to fight.
+The Pamunkey probably viewed the Rickahocans as a threat as well, rivals for hunting territory and control of trade with the English.

-Col. Edward Hill chose to fight rather than engage in diplomacy.
-The battle between about 100 Rickahocans and an equal number of colonists plus tributary allies occurred in 1656.
-The Pamunkey attacked first, but Col. Hill failed to bring the colonial fighters to reinforce them.
-The Pamunkey weroance, Totopotomy, and most of his warriors were killed.
+Despite his instructions, Colonel Edward Hill chose to fight rather than engage in diplomacy.
+The 1656 battle was between about 100 Rickahocans and an equal number of colonists. plus tributary allies.
+The Pamunkey attacked first, but Colonel Hill failed to bring the colonial fighters to reinforce them.
+The Pamunkey weroance, Totopotomoy, and most of his warriors were killed.
 So much blood was spilled that the local stream became known as Bloody Run, and the fight was called the Battle of Bloody Run.

 Bloody Run flowed from a spring on what is now called Chimborazo Hill to Gillies Creek